Paulinerkirche, Leipzig: Destruction in 1968

+On 4 April 1968 the Leipziger Universitätschor performed Bach's St Matthew Passion, conducted by Hans-Joachim Rotzsch.
+The last service was held in the packed-out church on 23 May 1968.
+Two days later, two churchwardens were allowed inside to remove sheet music and liturgical ornaments.

 A plaque at the site was unveiled 25 years later, on 30 May 1993.
 An A-frame sculpture in the dimensions and at the location of the former facade at the Augustusplatz was a memorial.

 The Paulineraltar, the Gothic altar, was rescued and temporarily installed at the Thomaskirche.
 It was moved to the new church (see below) in 2014.

 Rebuilding debate

+Calls for reconstruction have persisted since its demolition.
+Three weeks after the Paulinerkirche was dynamited, a banner was unfurled on stage picturing the church and stating "1968: Wir forden Wiederaufbau" ("1968: We demand reconstruction") during the International Bach Competition in Leipzig.

-Since the 1990s the rebuilding of the church had been discussed.
-Among the people demanding a rebuilding was Nobel Prize-winning biologist Günter Blobel, arguing:
+These calls intensified following German reunification.
+Among the people calling for a faithful reconstruction was Nobel Prize-winning biologist Günter Blobel, who argued:

 This is much more than a church — this is a shrine of German cultural history, connected to the most important names in German cultural history.

 New university church

 The new buildings at the university's main campus are inspired by the form and shape of the old church.
 The newly built heart of the university includes a room for common prayer and regular religious services, located exactly at the place of the former church.
 The whole complex has a double function as a church (using the historical name Universitätskirche St. Pauli - University Church St. Paul) and as an assembly hall (Aula).
 The short name for the whole building with both functions is Paulinum.
 The first service in the new church was held on 6 December 2009 (the second Sunday in Advent), and it included a performance of Bach's cantata Nun komm, der Heiden Heiland, BWV 61.